MindscapeHQ/raygun4android/README.md

 If you want the fully stable version 3.0.6 please check out the changeset labelled with v3.0.6 and go from there.

+The master branch of this repository is currently heading towards a beta3 release.

 ## Requirements

 - minSdkVersion 16+